InfinityTools/WeiduInstallTool/README.md

 ./gradlew portableTar
 ```

 The resulting package(s) can be found in the `./build/distribution` folder.
-File type associations are only configured by the installer version of the tool.
+Start menu entries and file type associations are only set up by the installer version of the tool.

 The `jpackage` task requires the following software to be installed on the system:
 - Windows: [WiX 3.0](https://wixtoolset.org) or later is required.